The Attack on our Educational System

 Last I checked, it still is OUR country.
 And I am so not political, but I simply cannot remain silent on this one.
 If we don’t like what is happening, we must act.
 If we are not heard, we need to fire some people starting with Arne Duncan.
 Along with firing Arne Duncan, we need to break every contract with Pearson and Microsoft.
 I don’t want a British publishing company controlling our education system!

 Today, on September 11, what I feel deeply is that we are again under attack.
 It is not a swift, flaming, crash with fire and smoke and screaming voices.
 It isn't bombing and visible devastation.
 No, it is more insidious.

 Next, let’s look at our own leadership in our own states.
-Let’s get rid of any other person that has his or her hand in the cookie jar and who is choosing against us.
+Let’s get rid of any other person that has their hand in the cookie jar and who is choosing against us.
 Let’s exercise the rights we have and make an educational system that is truly FOR the benefit of our children.